Our Team

 • Laura Marshall

-Impact Evaluation & Monitoring Officer
+Impact Evaluation & Monitoring Manager

 Laura joined the Child Brain Injury Trust in August 2018 as the Impact Evaluation & Monitoring Officer.
 Laura has a background is recruitment having worked within the Construction industry for over 10 years.
 She is based at Head Office working within Stephanie Bremner’s team.
 Outside of work Laura’s two children, Charlie and Martha keep her very busy.
 She enjoys spending time as a family, holidays and watching a good film.